top of page

 Learn more about EUMA by clicking the logo.

-To assist in helping Mercy Center for Women to serve our community, we are collecting donations.
-All proceeds will go directly to Mercy Center for Women so that they can continue their mission of service.
+To assist in helping St. Patrick's Haven to serve our community, we are collecting donations.
+All proceeds will go directly to St. Patrick's Haven so that they can continue their mission of service.

 You can also donate goods at the locations listed below to help those that are in need or sponsor someone to get trained in in CPR/First Aid/AED with additional skills development for the use of Narcan.